 1900 Park Fare at Grand Floridian

-1900 Park fare is open for breakfast and dinner but 2 quite different character meals are served.
+1900 Park fare is open for breakfast and dinner, but two quite different character meals are served.

-At the breakfast, you can meet Alice, Mad Hatter, Mary Poppins, Tigger and Winnie the Pooh.
+You can meet Alice, Mad Hatter, Mary Poppins, Tigger, and Winnie the Pooh at breakfast.
 We have recently visited 1900 Park Fare after a several years break and have created a review of our experience.
-The breakfast buffet in our opinion is one of the best in Walt Disney World.
-During Holiday Seasons this meal is extended into brunch.
+The breakfast buffet, in our opinion, is one of the best in Walt Disney World.
+During Holiday Seasons, this meal is extended into brunch.

-Cinderella’s Happily Ever After Dinner has culinary selections that are representative of several “kingdoms” from around the globe.
-Cinderella is you host and is usually supported by Prince Charming, Anastasia, Drizella and Lady Tremaine.
+Cinderella’s Happily Ever After Dinner has culinary selections that represent several “kingdoms” from around the globe.
+Cinderella is your host and is usually supported by Prince Charming, Anastasia, Drizella, and Lady Tremaine.

-The Character meals at 1900 Park fare are not the cheapest meals but have some great characters which you can’t meet elsewhere.
+The Character meals at 1900 Park fare are not the cheapest but have some great characters you can’t meet elsewhere.

 Ohana at Disney’s Polynesian Village Resort

 Only the breakfast served at Ohana is a character meal.
 The meal features Lilo, Stitch, Mickey & Pluto.
-It is a very popular location with a good family style breakfast.
+It is a popular location with a good family-style breakfast.
 The restaurant accepts the Disney Dining Plan and Advance Dining Reservations are essential.